statful/statful-client-vertx/README.md

 Please keep in mind that we are applying the regex to all urls so the more refex you want to apply the heavier the execution will be.

 ## Limitations
 Currently only supports UDP transport
+Does not support http2 metrics introduced by vertx version 3.3.0